 The ace here is that WooCommerce provides a value that suits its cost.
 With little effort and costs, Woo just trumped any other Shopify webshop.

-So, if you will be choosing an ecommerce platform, 1WD advises you to take Woo because it is a flexible, less costly and more expandable bundle than that of its competitor.
+So, if you will be choosing an ecommerce platform, we advise you to take Woo because it is a flexible, less costly and more expandable bundle than that of its competitor.
 Also, if you are looking for long-time benefits, I think Woo is becoming a lot more popular.

 Which did you take?
 How does Shopify differ from other platforms?
 Does WooCommerce deserve this spot?
 Let us know at the comments section